Care and Outcomes Manager (COM) Concentration, Advanced Generalist Focus

 Program Length and Term of Entry

 The ELMSN program is 27 months from start to finish, not including the pre-requisite coursework.
 The pre-licensure portion is 15 months at the undergraduate level, and the post-licensure portion is 12 months at the graduate level.
 All coursework starts in mid-June.
-The start date for the next cohort is June 16, 2014.
 Pre-licensure terms include: summer, fall, January term, spring, and summer.
 Post-licensure terms include: fall, January term, spring, fall, and spring.
 The priority application deadline is November 15.

 Entry-Level MSN students must maintain full-time status throughout their entire program of study.
 Students are expected to complete the entire 27-month program with their cohort.
 None of the classes are offered online.
 Part-time participation is not available.
 Please note: students withdrawing from the ELMSN program after obtaining RN licensure but before obtaining the graduate degree may not be able to sustain licensure in the state of Washington and other states.